The NCAA plans to hold March Madness in one location, possibly Indianapolis

 “With the University of Kentucky slated to host first- and second-round games in March, this is something that directly impacts our school and community, so we certainly share in their regret,” Barnhart continued.
 “The committee and staff deeply appreciate the efforts of all the host institutions and conferences, and we look forward to bringing the tournament back to the impacted sites in future years.”

+The NCAA has not announced any plans for adjusting this season’s women’s basketball tournament.

-The 2020 NCAA tournament was canceled in March just after the virus had begun spreading across the country.
+The 2020 NCAA men’s basketball tournament was canceled in March just after the virus had begun spreading across the country.
+Sports in the United States halted as most conferences were just beginning their conference tournaments for basketball.

-The cities that were scheduled to host the preliminary rounds of the 2021 tournament include Dayton, Ohio, which would have held the first four round, as well as eight sites for first- and second-round games — Boise, Dallas, Detroit, Providence, Lexington, Raleigh, San Jose and Wichita.
+The cities that were scheduled to host the preliminary rounds of the 2021 men’s basketball tournament include Dayton, Ohio, which would have held the first four round, as well as eight sites for first- and second-round games — Boise, Dallas, Detroit, Providence, Lexington, Raleigh, San Jose and Wichita.
 The four regionals were set to be held in Denver, Minneapolis, Brooklyn and Memphis.
 The Final Four was already scheduled to take place in Indianapolis.

 The college football season has dealt with numerous disruptions this season because of coronavirus cases within programs.
 Fifteen FBS games were canceled or postponed last weekend.